-Feta and Spinach Stromboli is similar to the Ham & Cheese Stromboli but this spinach stuffed version is easier because it calls for thawed frozen bread dough.
-I’ve never actually used frozen bread dough because I’m too impatient to wait for it to thaw, but one of these days I will try it.
-For this loaf, I made the dough from the Ham & Cheese Stromboli recipe and weighed out a pound.
+Feta and Spinach Stromboli is similar to the Ham & Cheese version, but this spinach stuffed version is easier because it calls for thawed frozen bread dough.
+I've never actually used frozen bread dough because I'm too impatient to wait for it to thaw, but one of these days I will try it.
+For this loaf, I made the dough from the Ham & Cheese recipe and weighed out a pound.

 Feta & Spinach Stuffed Stromboli can eaten right away, or cut, frozen, and served by the slice.
 Fuzz took a slice in her lunch yesterday and said it was good even though she forgot to warm it in the school microwave.
 I liked it too, and can't wait to make another loaf using flavored cream cheese.

 Feta and Spinach Stuffed Bread

 - 1 pound of bread dough thawed from frozen or homemade (see notes)

 - 3 oz cream cheese regular or flavored

 - 1 package of frozen chopped spinach thawed and well-drained